CwCw0/ai-helper/README.md

 ---- Summary ----

-This project shows not only a working RAG setup but also all the steps, experiments, and troubleshooting efforts.
+This project shows working RAG that still requires tweaking and fixing setup but also all the steps, experiments, and troubleshooting efforts.

 Customer Question Example